Fluffernuttersandwich/Better7D2DbyFNS/README.md

 At the end of the day, it's so easy for you to add those mods into your own MO2 instance.
 I'm not judging you, I play with mature mods in other games, but not here in Smorgasbord.

-If you want to add it to your own game: https://www.nexusmods.com/7daystodie/mods/8212
+If you want to add it to your own game, there it is: https://www.nexusmods.com/7daystodie/mods/8212

+Download and drag the zip into your MO2 "downloads" folder.
+Then when you see it on the right of the MO2 application Downloads section, drag it over to the Mod List and enable it.
 Put `[No Delete]` in front of the name of it so the next update of Smorgasbord will not delete the added mod.